Date(s) - 14/01/2021

 1:00 pm - 2:00 pm

-On January 14, 2021, on 1:00 pm – 2:00 pm (Israeli Time), FES Israel and the Haifa Center for German & European Studies (HCGES) cordially invite you to an online lecture “European Solidarity in Times of Crisis”.
+On January 14, 2021, on 1:00 pm – 2:00 pm (Israeli Time), FES Israel and the Haifa Center for German & European Studies (HCGES) conducted an online lecture “European Solidarity in Times of Crisis”.

 The pandemic will hopefully be a one-off experience.
 However, the economic and social wounds that it inflicts reveal the vulnerability of the European Union and past political failings.